 - Easy to learn as you go

-New automation is recorded to a layer that runs on top of the existing automation.The layer takes presedence over the existing automation whereever it has data until it is either purged or commited.
+New automation is recorded to a buffer that runs on top of the existing automation.That buffer, or layer, takes presedence over the existing automation whereever it has data until it is either purged or commited.